yuyinws/eslint-formatter-inspector/packages/eslint-formatter-i/README.md

 ![demo](https://static.yuy1n.io/eslint-formatter-inspector-demo.png)

-Browser-based interactive tool for inspecting ESLint formatter.
+An interactive tool for inspecting ESLint formatter in the browser.

 ## Features